Models (band): 1980–1982: Alphabravocharliedeltaechofoxtrotgolf to Local and/or General

 Models performed extensively both locally and interstate, supporting the Ramones, The B-52's, XTC, The Vapors and Midnight Oil on national tours.
-Rather than signing immediately, the group financed the recording of their first album to guarantee creative control.
-In November 1980, the Duffield, Ferrie, Friedenfelds and Kelly line-up released their first album, Alphabravocharliedeltaechofoxtrotgolf.
-They then, under manager Adrian Barker, signed to Mushroom Records and, as a sign of its respect for the band, the label agreed not to release any singles from the album, which peaked at No. 43 on the Australian Kent Music Report Albums Chart.
-It was well received by audiences on the live pub circuit.
+Although they attracted significant record label interest, the group financed the recording of their first album Alphabravocharliedeltaechofoxtrotgolf. to guarantee creative control.
+Under manager Adrian Barker, they signed to Mushroom Records which released the album and, as a sign of its respect for the band, agreed not to release any singles from the album, which peaked at No. 43 on the Australian Kent Music Report Albums Chart.
 The group intended to record completely new material for their studio albums.
-Much of their earlier work was unreleased until 2002, when Models Melbourne, a compilation album of live material, was released.
+Much of their earlier work was unreleased until 2002, when Models Melbourne, a compilation album of live and demo recordings, was released.

-Models' early style was a spiky, distinctive blend of new wave, glam rock, dub and pop: which included Kelly's strangled singing voice, Duffield's virtuoso synthesiser performances (he used the EMS Synthi AKS), and the band's cryptic, slightly gruesome, lyrics (e.g., "Hans Stand: A War Record" from Alphabravocharliedeltaechofoxtrotgolf), which were mostly written or co-written by Kelly.
+Models' early style was a spiky, distinctive blend of new wave, glam rock, dub and pop: it included Kelly's strangled singing voice, Duffield's virtuoso synthesiser performances (he used the EMS Synthi AKS), and the band's cryptic, slightly gruesome, lyrics (e.g., "Hans Stand: A War Record" from Alphabravocharliedeltaechofoxtrotgolf), which were mostly written or co-written by Kelly.

 Early in 1981, following a support slot for The Police, the group signed an international deal with A&M Records.
 Friedenfelds was replaced on drums by Mark Hough (a.k.a.
 Buster Stiggs) from New Zealand band The Swingers before recording commenced on their international label release.
 Friedenfields went on to play with Sacred Cowboys, Beasts of Bourbon, The Slaughterman and Tombstone Hands.
 The band went to England to record with producer, Stephen Tayler producing. at Farmyard Studios, these tracks becoming the album Local and/or General.